captbrando/hackingbrando/Branden, the Human.md

 You and I will plan on a 1:1 every week for at least 30 minutes.
 This is your meeting, not mine.
 I would prefer we discuss topics of substance, not just updates.
 I'm sure we will both be guilty of asking for updates on things while we are talking, but we can get those updates via IM, text, or by including them in the meeting invite just as easily.
 I'd prefer to tackle bigger subjects during our 1:1s.

-We will also have a weekly staff meeting with our team including your peers.
+We will also touch with the team weekly (including your peers).
 This meeting is designed to be a mix of tactical touch points with substantive topics that affect most or all of the team.
 We may include guest speakers or other people outside our direct team that support what we do.
 Similar to 1:1s, we aren’t discussing status at this meeting, but issues of substance that affect the whole team.
 If we have a large project bringing us together, we may leverage that space for our meeting to avoid meeting fatigue.

 You can message me at any time.
 I will respond as quickly as I am able.
 I also read all my email and work to get close to *Inbox Zero* every week.
 I am not tied to my inbox and tend to process in batches.
 If you need me to look at something quickly, message me to get my attention.